CaoBittencourt/atlas-career-guide/python/base/families/README.md

 # `families`: polymorphic families of functions (ironically, using classes)
-This module defines the `fam` type, which essentially a (potentially nested) named list of callable objects, usually functions.
+This module defines the `fam` type, which is essentially a (potentially nested) named list of callable objects, usually functions.
 The `fam` object is itself callable, dispatching a default method (viz. the first on the list of methods provided).
 But it is also subsettable.
 Therefore, one can define polymorphic generic functions with default methods.

 # Usage
 To create a family of functions, one starts by writing its methods.
 These can, but do not have to, be defined for each data type.
 After this, just create a `fam` object with all methods.